ethanjli/ethanj.li/src/posts/2021/01/unyielding-foundations.md

 Saltzer & Kaashoek identify four general categories of common techniques for coping with complexity, used across many different engineering fields: modularity, abstraction, layering, and hierarchy.

+<span style="font-size: 400%;">🧩</span></span><br />
-🧩 <dfn>Modularity</dfn> is a strategy of dividing a system into interacting subsystems, which we call <dfn>modules</dfn>, in a way that we can consider each one separately.
+<dfn>Modularity</dfn> is a strategy of dividing a system into interacting subsystems, which we call <dfn>modules</dfn>, in a way that we can consider each one separately.
 We can think about interactions among components of a module without also having to juggle components inside other modules.
 It's easier to troubleshoot a system by first identifying the faulty module instead of having to look at every single component in the system.
 And it's easier to improve a system by improving and replacing a module instead of completely rebuilding the system.
 Modularity helps a designer allow for uncertainty, experimentation, and future changes: as long as the design rules for a system's modularity are followed, the system can be improved later, potentially in unforeseen ways.

+<span style="font-size: 400%;">🗳️</span><br />
-🗳️ <dfn>Abstraction</dfn> is a requirement to separate out the interface of a module from its implementation so that any module can interact other modules only through their interfaces, ignoring their internal implementations.
+<dfn>Abstraction</dfn> is a requirement to separate out the interface of a module from its implementation so that any module can interact other modules only through their interfaces, ignoring their internal implementations.
 Saltzer & Kaashoek introduce abstraction as an additional requirement on modularity: for a modular design to be useful, it should limit the interactions among modules, and the effects (and problems) which can propagate from one module to another.
 To prevent accidental or hidden interconnections from sneaking through/around interfaces and causing problems, designers in computer systems can use various techniques to enforce modularity.
 In practice, most abstractions are "leaky" and can't perfectly hide the implementation under the interface.

+<span style="font-size: 400%;">🥞</span><br />
-🥞 <dfn>Layering</dfn> is one way of organizing modules to reduce interconnections by using one complete set of mechanisms (a lower layer) to create a different complete set of mechanisms (an upper layer); each layer may be implemented as several modules.
+<dfn>Layering</dfn> is one way of organizing modules to reduce interconnections by using one complete set of mechanisms (a lower layer) to create a different complete set of mechanisms (an upper layer); each layer may be implemented as several modules.
 To reduce interconnections, a module of one layer should only interact with other modules in the same layer and with modules in the next higher and lower layers.

+<span style="font-size: 400%;">🍱</span><br />
-🍱 <dfn>Hierarchy</dfn> reduces interconnections among modules differently than layering: a small group of modules is combined into a stable, self-contained subsystem with a well-defined interface; then a small group of subsystems is combined into a larger subsystem with a well-defined interface, and so on until large subsystems are combined to form the overall system.
+<dfn>Hierarchy</dfn> reduces interconnections among modules differently than layering: a small group of modules is combined into a stable, self-contained subsystem with a well-defined interface; then a small group of subsystems is combined into a larger subsystem with a well-defined interface, and so on until large subsystems are combined to form the overall system.
 Hierarchy constrains interactions by only allowing them among the components of a subsystem.
 This lets the system designer design each subsystem one-at-a-time, focusing only on interactions between the interfaces of the components in the subsystem.

+<span style="font-size: 400%;">🐡</span><br />
 In the Pufferfish software architecture diagram from the previous section, you can see each of these techniques at work.
 Every block is a module.
 Hierarchical design keeps the modules within each of the Microcontroller Firmware, GUI Backend Server, and GUI Frontend Client subsystems separated, except by two arrows which correspond to the interfaces between the three subsystems.
 Those interfaces allow us to keep those subsystems running on entirely separate processes/processors, so that enforced modularity allows us to keep the Microcontroller Firmware running even if the GUI Backend Server crashes; because of the abstraction provided by this interface, the Microcontroller Firmware can completely ignore the implementation details of the software on the GUI computer.
 Layered design within each of these three subsystems allows modules for higher-level logic to be separated from modules for low-level I/O or hardware operations by modules for drivers and protocols in intermediate layers.
 All four techniques are also applied in recursively the design within each software module shown in the diagram.
 Thus, while the Pufferfish software is doing a lot of things, we've been able to keep complexity at a manageable level - at least for now.

 ## Computer systems are a special case...